The Ultimate Parental Guide to Protecting Your Child on the Internet

 Game of 72

 We save this topic for last because it is most serious, and most concerning for parents of both young children and teens.
 It is always a difficult conversation when you have to talk to your child about the dangerous man who wants to lure them by showing them puppies.
-Unfortunately, the Internet gives these types of individuals one more avenue where they can lure a child into their grips.
+Unfortunately, the Internet gives these types of individuals one more avenue where they can lure a child into his or her grips.
 First, children need to be aware at a very young age that not everyone on the Internet is who or what they say they are.
-Just because a person seems nice, may be exactly the reason to avoid them.
+Even if a person seems nice, this may still be reason to avoid them.

 Cyberbullying can take many forms it can include: